theflyoccultist/pwatspectrum/README.md

 ![Preview](preview.png)

+## Usage Instructions:

+- Compile with `make`

-Simply compile with `make`, then execute the program by typing `bash launcher.sh` (it is a shell script that automatically detects your audio device).
+- Start the program on your terminal with `./launcher.sh`.
+It is a wrapper script that detects if you're using either `pacmd` or `pactl` for your audio device.

-You can run `make clean` if you want to delete the binaries automatically.
+You can run `make clean` if you run into issues and need to recompile.

-You will probably need to install those libraries so it runs on your machine:
+You will need to install those libraries if they are missing:

 ```sh
 sudo apt-get install libncurses-dev libpulse-dev
 ```

-The FFTW library present in the apt package manager is outdated, so you would have to build `fftw-3.3.10.tar.gz` from source to get a more recent version.
-You would have to unzip the archive and run `make install`.
+The FFTW library present in the apt package manager is outdated, so you would have to find and  build `fftw-3.3.10.tar.gz` or later.

 As someone who was very much into music and sound engineering before moving to programming, this kind of project was bound to happen.
 There will be more audio related projects to come.